Owner and author of elkement.blog is:

 This blog is hosted on wordpress.com (Automattic) which means I have limited options to make technical changes.
-I once picked this platform deliberately over a self-hosted version – not because I am not able to manage a web server but because I worked in IT security long enough and I know exactly what this entails.
+I once picked this platform deliberately over a self-hosted version – not because I am not able to manage a web server but because I know exactly what it entails to secure stuff.

 Storing users’ personal data

 As a reader of this blog, you don’t need to provide any personal data and you don’t need a WP account.
 If you are logged on to WP, your identity is indicated with likes and comments.
 If you comment as a non-WP user, you can make up an e-mail address and a user name (Of course, e-mail notifications for replies will not work then).
 However, your IP address is logged for security reasons, as well as the entered e-mail address and user name.
 I don’t process these data, but they are shown to me in the WP admin console.

 If you follow my blog or comments via e-mail, WordPress will store your e-mail address.
 You can unsubscribe given the information in the notification e-mails.